-- The Government of Sierra Leone has confirmed two cases of COVID-19 within its borders.
+- As of July 9, the Government of Sierra Leone has confirmed 1,598 cases of COVID-19 and 63 deaths within its borders.

-- Lungi International Airport closed to all passenger flights on March 22.
+- Lungi International Airport will open for commercial airline flights on Wednesday, July 22.
 All land and sea borders are closed to the movement of people.

-- Churches and mosques are closed, and public gatherings are cancelled.
-Schools are no longer in session.
+- Public gatherings are cancelled.
 The government has imposed restrictions on the number of passengers traveling by public transportation.

-- Citizens are required to observe social distancing protocols, stay home if they are sick, and seek medical attention if they show symptoms of COVID-19.
+- Citizens are required to observe social distancing protocols, wear cloth face coverings in public, stay home if they are sick, and seek medical attention if they show symptoms of COVID-19.
 If you have fever, tiredness, and cough, call 117 right away.
-Make sure to tell 117 if you or someone you know has traveled to another country in the last 14 days.
-Avoid travel if you have a fever or cough.

 - Sierra Leone Alerts and Advisories